beegee-tokyo/WisBlock-Sensor-For-LoRaWAN/README.md

 ## Firmware setup
 Setup the device using the [AT command interface](#over-usb) or the [BLE application](#over-ble)

+RAK11700 GNSS Tracker for LoRaWAN is the default start mode for this setup.
+If building the Helium Mapper Kit, the mode _**MUST**_ be changed with the below AT command:

 The solution can be set to 3 different working modes using the AT command **`AT+GNSS`**: